 As we all know, no matter how hard politicians try to reign in capitalism, however hard they try to control it or, on the other side how hard they try to allow it to do as it pleases, capitalism inevitably results in boom and bust.

 The UK Government have started to roll out mandatory Biometric Global ID Cards.
 These will trace, track and store our information directly, wherever we go.
 This is now being implemented by the UK Border Agency.
-If you applied for a residence permit in a category that did not require you to enrol your biometric information and your application is granted on or after 1 December 2012 you
+If you applied for a residence permit in a category that did not require you to enrol your biometric information and your application is granted on or after 1 December 2012 you must now apply for a biometric residence permit.
+Mandatory national ID cards violate essential civil liberties.
+They increase the power of authorities to reduce your freedoms to those granted by the card.

 During the 2010 election campaign I heard the Sun columnist Kelvin Mackenzie talking about economics.